MICHIGAN LEGEND: Blood Flows from the Sacred Rock of Lake Huron

 If you decide to pay a visit, try to go on a day when it rains.
 The legend also says that when it rains upon the Sacred Rock, the blood of the dead chiefs can be seen on the rock and sometimes flows out from underneath.

 The Sacred Rock has been recognized as an historic Michigan site as well as an important archaeological site.

-An easy way to visit the Sacred Rock is by going to Cedar Cliff Cottages, also called Sacred Rock Cottages, located at 6321 Huron Shore Rd., 6 miles north of Rogers City and about a half mile north of P.H.
+An easy way to visit the Sacred Rock is by going to Cedar Cliff Cottage 6341 Huron Shore Rd., just down the trail from Sacred Rock Cottages, at 6321 Huron Shore Rd.
+It's 6 miles north of Rogers City and about a half mile north of P.H.
 Hoeft State Park.
 Once there, just take a stroll down to the beach and it's right there.
 You can't miss it.